BrainStormYourWayIn/sierra/README.md

 autoPrettify()

 ```
-Notice that while '&lt' was used as an escape sequence for the '<' of the paragraph tag, '&gt' was not used.
+Notice that while `&lt;` was used as an escape sequence for the '<' of the paragraph tag, `&gt;` was not used.
 Why?
 Well that's because of the power of `autoPrettify()` at the end!
 It detects a starting escape sequence and detects that while there's a closing tag, an escape sequence was intended.
 So it fills the gap in when you use the function at the end of development.
 Huh!
 How cool is that?!

 ### See the [documentation](https://brainstormyourwayin.github.io/sierra.github.io/) for more